kmehltretter82/frama-c-linux/KERNEL.md

    after the fix.
 The first fresh audit is complete, five current candidates survived adversarial review, the MTE lock ordering is detected in the full current translation unit, and the hugetlb publication invariant has an Eva before/fixed model.
-Runtime reproducers, Linux fixes, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.
+A compile-tested four-patch candidate now changes the full-source MTE result from one violation to none.
+Runtime reproducers, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.